TalkBizAnywhere/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Smart-match uses API keys to identify users of our API.
+API keys are used to authenticate users of our API.
 You can [contact us](http://support.talkbusinessanywhere.com/) to request a new API key.

-Smart-match expects for the API key to be included in all API requests to the server in a header that looks like the following:
+The API key is expected to be included in all API requests to the server in a header that looks like the following:

 `Authorization: meowmeowmeow`